streamx-co/try.elinq/docs/SqlServerTutorial/UpdateJoin.md

 EF does a thorough work to track entity state.
 In cases where the *fact* of change is not clear, it's usually better to let EF to manage the update.

-XLinq (pure SQL) is preferred when we don't want to retrieve the entity or a bulk update is needed.
+ELINQ (pure SQL) is preferred when we don't want to retrieve the entity or a bulk update is needed.

 ### A) SQL Server `UPDATE INNER JOIN` example